Webpages relating to Step 2 of your weight loss journey

 Question 1

-Imagine you've successfully reached your ideal goal weight.
+Imagine you've successfully reached a weight that feels right for you.
 Think about yourself in 5 years' time.
 What might some of the changes be to:

 Scientific research has shown that those who are a healthy weight are more likely to have:

-• Better health.
+- Better health.
 You could have more energy, improved mood, improved mobility, decreased joint pain and better sleep.
-You'll lower your risk of some cancers and other obesity related diseases and improve blood pressure and blood sugar levels.
+You'll also lower your risk of health problems like type 2 diabetes, heart disease and some cancers.

 Learn more about the possible benefits you might notice from losing weight.